CSC231-WCU/csc231/_episodes/02-intro-to-c.md

 > ## 11.
 Hands-on: Create hello.c
 >
-> - Inside the terminal, make suse that you are still inside
+> - Inside the terminal, make sure that you are still inside
 > `intro-c`, then use `nano` to create `hello.c`with the source code below.
 >
 > ~~~